wulechuan/wulechuan-css-stylus-themes-for-htmls-via-markdowns/docs/refs/en-US/introduction.md

 For example, the default scenraio is a combination of a light-colored theme and a table of contents(TOC) component.
 So, the output file set of the said scenario includes a CSS file, containing both **the theming CSS rules** and some **extra CSS rules** specifically for the TOC component, and **a Javascript file**, which is also for the TOC.

-**In words, different scenario needs different CSS file.**

-> Note that some scenarios also need some Javascript file(s).
+**In words, different scenario needs different CSS file.** And some scenarios (e.g. the default one) also need some Javascript file(s).